remarkjs/remark/doc/mdast.1.md

 Watch all files and reprocess when they change.

-When watching files which would normally regenerate, this behavior is ignored until the watch is closed.
+When watching files which would normally regenerate, this behaviour is ignored until the watch is closed.

 ```sh
 $ mdast --no-rc readme.md -oqw